 NICU Nursing Careers

 The very first neonatal intensive care unit (NICU) in the U.S. was formed at Yale-New Haven Hospital in 1960.
-Prior to that, sick or premature newborn infants were cared for by nurses in nurseries or pediatric areas.
+Prior to that, sick or premature newborn infants received care from nurses in nurseries or pediatric areas.
 Today, however, NICUs can be found at practically any general care hospital, and NICU nursing has grown into a profession that requires a specific set of knowledge and sophisticated skills.

 Most NICU nurses work as staff RNs.
 They are responsible for total nursing care of infants who may be diagnosed with congenital defects, delivery complications, or most often, prematurity.
-They formulate nursing care plans; and assess, plan, implement and evaluate the effectiveness of treatments in these plans.
+They formulate nursing care plans and assess, plan, implement and evaluate the effectiveness of treatments in these plans.
 On a daily basis they administer medications, perform complex procedures, work with complicated technology, and consult with an interdisciplinary healthcare team to coordinate all aspects of a patient’s care.
-In the midst of all these tasks, they comfort their patients, and educate and reassure families.
+In the midst of all these tasks, they comfort their patients and provide education and reassurance to families.

 NICU nurses may work in one of two types of NICUs.
 Level II NICUs are designed for less critically ill infants, who may require breathing assistance, help with feedings, or special medication.
 These units are usually found in community hospitals.
 Level III NICUs are located in large medical centers and general-care children’s hospitals, and house infants who need the most high-tech and sophisticated care.
-RNs who work as staff nurses in Level II NICUs may care for up to three or four patients at a time; whereas in Level III NICUs the nurse-to-patient ratio is usually 1:1 or 1:2.
-Regardless of the NICU level, crying infants, noisy machines, and the presence of doctors, specialists, therapists, ancillary staff, administrators, and family members make for a somewhat noisy and busy working environment.
+RNs who work as staff nurses in Level II NICUs may care for up to three or four patients at a time, whereas in Level III NICUs the nurse-to-patient ratio is usually 1:1 or 1:2.
+Crying infants, noisy machines, and the presence of doctors, specialists, therapists, ancillary staff, administrators, and family members make for a somewhat noisy and busy working environment regardless of the NICU level.